 Young and beautiful Lara is loved by three men: a revolutionary, a mogul, and a doctor.
 Their lives become intertwined with the drama of Russian revolution.
-Doctor Zhivago is still married ...
-See full summary »
+Doctor Zhivago is about to get ...

 Young and beautiful Lara is loved by three men: a revolutionary, a mogul, and a doctor.
 Their lives become intertwined with the drama of Russian revolution.
-Doctor Zhivago is still married when he meets Lara.
+Doctor Zhivago is about to get married to another when he first lays eyes on Lara.
 Their love story is unfolding against the backdrop of revolution which affects the doctor's career, his family, and his love to Lara.Written by

 15 of 29 people found this review helpful.

 Was this review helpful to you?